wp-plugins/stealth-update/readme.txt

 The plugin is further customizable via two filters.
 Typically, these customizations would be put into your active theme's functions.php file, or used by another plugin.

-= stealth_update_meta_key (filter) =
+= c2c_stealth_update_meta_key (filter) =

-The 'stealth_update_meta_key' filter allows you to override the name of the custom field key used by the plugin to store a post's stealth update status.
+The 'c2c_stealth_update_meta_key' filter allows you to override the name of the custom field key used by the plugin to store a post's stealth update status.
 This isn't a common need.

 Arguments: